Art 2551 (LSU) – Type for Visual Communication

 Students are given two-page spreads and asked to identify the space each piece of content takes up on the page.
 Then they set up the margins and columns in InDesign to find the settings that match that spread.

 Students are given an InDesign document with unformatted content and asked to establish a hierarchy and utilize a basic columnar grid to organize the page.
 This is the first time using a grid for nearly all students in this course.

 Part 1: Zoom

 Students choose a single letter and zoom in enough to obscure recognition of the letter without completely losing it.
 Students learn to consider the viewer’s experience as well as what parts of letterforms are essential to comprehension.

 Students choose a different letter and repeat it to create a dynamic pattern.
 Students learn to appreciate the form itself and ways that letterforms can interact creatively.

-Students select a text-based tweet and analyze its tone and message.
-They present the tweet as an 8×10 in. graphic using two typefaces in grayscale.
-Students practice simple information hierarchy, discover how a typeface can empower communication, and learn how to pair typefaces for visual harmony.
+In this project, students create an 8×10 inch graphic using two typefaces in grayscale.
+In the process, they practice simple information hierarchy, discover how a typeface can empower communication, and learn how to pair two typefaces for visual harmony and emotional effect.
 This is the first time using Adobe InDesign for most students in the course.

 Magazine Spread Project